Assistant Professor of Political Theory | Department of Political Science

 Book Chapters, Review Essays, and Special Issues

-“Imperial Subjectivities: Indigenous Claims-Making as Intracolonial Agency” with Owen Brown.
-Forthcoming in Non-Western Agency and World Politics edited by Anahita Arian and John Hobson (prepared for Cambridge University Press).
+“Imperial Subjectivities: Indigenous Claims-Making as Intracolonial Agency” in Non-Western Agency and World Politics (eds.
+Anahita Arian and John Hobson), forthcoming with Cambridge University Press.
+With Owen R. Brown.

-“Transnational Indigeneities and the Emergence of American Political Thought” in Movements and American Political Thought (eds.
+“Transnational Indigenous Politics and American Political Thought as a Tradition of Encounter” in Movements and American Political Thought (eds.
 Alex Zamalin and Maxwell Burkey), forthcoming with SUNY University Press.

 “Rethinking Subjection: Alternate Imaginaries and Emancipatory Futures,” special issue edited with Gabriel Salgado and Gauri Wagle forthcoming with Philosophy and Global Affairs.